GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Demolitionist is a must for the multiplicative explosive damage and the Artillery Turret
 - very good damage output
 - good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
+- when NPCs are sitting being cover, it's better to aim for the side of the cover in order to hit them
 - bad against moving targets and tanks

 ### Playing rifler